Random90/OpenBikeComputerRTOS_ESP32/README.md

 - average/max speed and total distance are stored on the device (not synchronized for now, only local)

 ### Display:
-- main and details screens
+- shows main and detailed ride data
-- screens change automaticly (8s main, 3s details)
+- bottom half of the screen changes automaticly (8s 'big' distance, 3s details)

 ### Synchronization using WiFi:
 - synchronize ride data with OBC Server (see https://github.com/Random90/OBC_Server)